gustafla/substitution/doc/implementation.md

 ## Current known limitations and issues:

-- Unoptimal order of attack, decryption is slow if text doesn't start with uncommon patterns of has lots of common patterns.
+- ~~Unoptimal order of attack, decryption is slow if text doesn't start with uncommon patterns of has lots of common patterns.~~
-- Inflexibility around words that are unknown to the dictionary.
+- ~~Inflexibility around words that are unknown to the dictionary.
-  Such unknown words block the rest of the text from decrypting.
+  Such unknown words block the rest of the text from decrypting.~~

+Both limitations have been worked around.
+Some inputs still take way too long but the average case is getting really good.